Jamaican Fried Dumplings

 How Do You Eat Jamaican Dumplings?

-Jamaican fried dumplings can be eaten as-is with a sprinkle of salt and pepper or served alongside traditional savory dishes.
+Jamaican fried dumplings can be eaten as and served alongside traditional savory dishes.
+I love serving mine with Vegan Ackee and Saltfish, Jerk Tofu and pretty much any other savoury dish as a side.
 You can also serve them with hot sauce, ketchup, or chutney.

 How to Store Leftovers

-Just like fried donuts, Jamaican fried dumplings are best eaten right away!
+Just like fried donuts, Jamaican fried dumplings are best eaten right away, but store well!
 I like to store them in the fridge, and then reheat them in my air fryer at 350F for about 5 minutes.

 Can This Recipe Be Frozen?